007Whitetiger/HypixelPython/README.md

 HyPy is a API wrapper for the Hypixel Network Public API!
 Features:
- - Get json dictionary's easyli
+ - Get json dictionary's easily
  - Get 'objects'

 # New Features!